UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

 #### Template tags

-A cms template or a HTML page block can also adopt some of the template tags that come with uniCMS.
+A HTML template or a HTML page block can also adopt some of the template tags that come with uniCMS and Django.
 UniCMS template context takes at least the following objects:

 ````
-    'website': WebSite object (cms.context.models.Website)
-    'path': request.get_full_path(), eg: "/that/resource/slug-or-whatever"
     'webpath': Context object (cms.contexts.models.WebPath)
     'page': Page object (cms.pages.models.Page)
 ````